-- Make sure they’re visible in company meetings and communication channels like Slack.
+- Making sure they’re visible in company meetings and communication channels like Slack.
 In remote companies especially, it’s easy to lose sight of team members.
 Your CEO should be mindful of staying visible for the rest of the business.

-Align Their Personal Values with the Brand
+5. Align Their Personal Values With the Brand

 Research shows just how important your company values are to your customers.
 A study by Accenture found that 52% of consumers choose one brand over another because it “stands for something bigger than just the products and services it sells, which aligns with my personal values.”